Home

 Because much of the first two chapters are devoted to filling the reader in on significant events of Henry's reign, the story doesn't feel fully launched until Chapter 3.
 But Irwin tells the backstory with her typical astute wit, so readers interested in the history of the Tudors will not greatly mind the delay. (originally published in 1944, reissued in 2007; 393 pages)

-More info about Young Bess from Powell's Books
+More info about Young Bess from Powell's Books or Amazon.com

 Sequels to Young Bess:

 #2: Elizabeth: Captive Princess.
-More info
+Review or more info at Powell's Books

 #3: Elizabeth and the Prince of Spain.
 More info